Balkans lift otherwise gloomy Emerging Europe outlook for 2023

 No end to the war in sight

 Growth in Russia and Ukraine was still negative in Q1 but less negative than in 2022, after both economies absorbed the initial shocks of war and sanctions.
-Modest positive growth is expected this year.
+Modest positive growth is anticipated this year.

 However, hopes of an end to the war in Ukraine and consequently a substantial rebound in economic activity have been dashed.
-After a severe contraction of 29.1% in 2022, Ukraine could experience a slight recovery with a growth rate of 2.0% this year, but no real rebound is expected until 2025.
+After a severe contraction of 29.1% in 2022, Ukraine could experience a slight recovery with a growth rate of 2.0% this year, but no real rebound is predicted until 2025.

 The energy supply disruptions caused by the Russian bombings have been largely resolved, and there is a moderate positive sentiment in the business sector, wiiw says.
 Additionally, inflation is on a downward trajectory.
 However, both unemployment and poverty rates remain above 20%.